pebblesandweeds/gpu_matmul/docs/source/gpu_matmul_blog.rst

 Introduction
 ------------

-Matrix multiplication is a cornerstone operation in machine learning and deep learning, powering critical computations in neural networks such as forward and backward propagation.
-In `our previous blog post <https://blog.pebblesandweeds.com/cpu_matmul_blog.html#why-is-matrix-multiplication-important>`_, we explored this fundamental operation by implementing matrix multiplication from scratch in C on `AMD EPYC CPUs <https://aws.amazon.com/ec2/instance-types/c7a/>`_.
-This exploration laid the groundwork for understanding the core principles behind matrix multiplication, setting the stage for our journey into GPU accelerated computations.
+Matrix multiplication is fundamental to deep learning, powering neural network computations in both forward propagation and backpropagation.
+In `our previous blog post <https://blog.pebblesandweeds.com/cpu_matmul_blog.html#why-is-matrix-multiplication-important>`_, we explored implementing matrix multiplication from scratch in C on `AMD EPYC CPUs <https://aws.amazon.com/ec2/instance-types/c7a/>`_.
+This CPU implementation laid the groundwork for understanding the core principles behind matrix multiplication, preparing us to focus next on GPU-accelerated computations.

-Building on that foundation, this blog post extends our exploration to GPU acceleration.
+Building on the CPU-based matrix multiplication foundation, this blog post extends our exploration to GPU-based computations.
 We demonstrate how to harness the power of AMD GPUs for high-performance matrix multiplication using the `rocBLAS library <https://github.com/rocm/rocBLAS>`_ in C. While rocBLAS is not as low-level as building custom GPU kernels from scratch, it provides a middle ground, offering more granular control than high-level libraries like PyTorch.
-Our goal is to showcase how this C implementation with rocBLAS can achieve performance parity with high-level libraries, while offering developers greater insight into GPU resource management and a deeper understanding of GPU programming concepts without the complexity of writing kernels from scratch.
+Our goal is to showcase how this C implementation with rocBLAS can achieve performance parity with high-level libraries, while offering developers greater insight into GPU resource management and provide a deeper understanding of GPU programming concepts without the complexity of writing kernels from scratch.

 Matrix Multiplication: CPUs vs. GPUs
 ------------------------------------

-Implementing matrix multiplication differs significantly between CPUs and GPUs.
-Understanding these differences sheds light on why GPU acceleration is crucial for deep learning computations.
+Implementing matrix multiplication differs significantly between CPUs and GPUs, largely due to the way each architecture handles parallelism and memory access.
+These differences impact how we approach performance optimization for large-scale operations.

 - **CPUs** are optimized for general-purpose, sequential tasks.
 They excel at handling smaller workloads, complex operations, and situations requiring low latency for individual operations or when working with sparse matrices.
 Efficient CPU matrix multiplication in C focuses on cache utilization and instruction-level parallelism.
 While CPUs can leverage multiple cores through threading, their parallelism is limited by core count, making them less ideal for very large matrix operations.

 - **GPUs**, by contrast, are designed for massively parallel computation, making them well-suited for the dense arithmetic operations required by matrix multiplication.
 GPUs contain thousands of lightweight cores that can perform many matrix operations simultaneously, leading to substantial performance gains for large workloads.

-Modern GPUs offer different computation units, such as SIMD (Single Instruction, Multiple Data) processors and dedicated matrix multiplication units (often called Tensor Cores in NVIDIA GPUs or Matrix Cores in AMD GPUs).
-While SIMD units are versatile, the specialized matrix multiplication units offer significantly higher performance for operations like matrix multiplication.
-Writing efficient GPU code typically involves leveraging specialized libraries that are optimized to fully exploit these architectural features.
-Libraries such as AMD's rocBLAS for AMD GPUs or cuBLAS for NVIDIA GPUs are designed to utilize these specialized units, providing implementations that are far more efficient than what most developers could achieve with general-purpose GPU code.
+Modern GPUs are equipped with various computation units, such as `SIMD processors <https://gpuopen.com/learn/amd-lab-notes/amd-lab-notes-register-pressure-readme/#registers-and-occupancy>`_ and specialized matrix multiplication units, known as Tensor Cores in NVIDIA GPUs and Matrix Cores in AMD GPUs.
+While SIMD units offer flexibility, dedicated units like Matrix Cores deliver significantly higher performance for matrix operations.
+Writing efficient GPU code requires using specialized libraries that fully utilize these architectural features.
+Libraries such as AMD’s rocBLAS for AMD GPUs and NVIDIA’s cuBLAS are designed to harness these matrix units, providing performance far beyond what general-purpose GPU code can achieve.

-In this blog, we move from CPU-based matrix multiplication to implementing it on GPUs using AMD's rocBLAS library in C. GPUs handle data differently, relying on parallel execution and optimized memory transfers to achieve high throughput.
-Understanding these differences is crucial when writing C code that takes advantage of GPU acceleration, allowing us to fully harness the capabilities of GPUs for deep learning tasks.
+In this blog, we shift from CPU-based matrix multiplication to implementing it on GPUs using AMD's rocBLAS library in C. GPUs process data differently, leveraging parallel execution and optimized memory transfers to achieve high throughput.
+Understanding these differences is essential when writing C code that fully utilizes GPU capabilities, providing the foundation for more complex deep learning tasks in frameworks like PyTorch.

 AMD GPU Programming in C
 ------------------------

 **Why use C instead of PyTorch?**

-Using PyTorch offers a high-level, user-friendly interface to perform matrix multiplication on GPUs, abstracting away most of the complexity.
-However, by writing matrix multiplication in C, we gain direct, low-level control over the GPU and understand the internal workings behind the scenes.
-This approach is crucial for learning how to optimize and fully exploit the hardware for maximum performance.
-It also offers an educational perspective, helping us understand what PyTorch does automatically, and provides insights for those who want to go beyond existing frameworks.
+Using PyTorch provides a high-level, user-friendly interface for performing matrix multiplication on GPUs, abstracting away much of the complexity.
+However, writing matrix multiplication in C gives us direct, low-level control over the GPU, offering insight into how the hardware operates behind the scenes.
+This understanding is key for those looking to write custom GPU kernels in C/C++ in the future, as it helps in optimizing code and fully exploiting the hardware for maximum performance.
+It also offers a deeper understanding of what PyTorch handles automatically, equipping developers with the knowledge needed to go beyond existing frameworks.

 **Why rocBLAS?**